oznu/docker-dns-ad-blocker/README.md

 * `--restart=always` - ensure the container restarts automatically after host reboot.
 * `-p 53:53/tcp -p 53:53/udp` - expose port 53 on TCP and UDP to the host, **required**.
 * `-e DEBUG` - enables debug mode if set to `-e DEBUG=1`.
 For verbose logging (including source IP) set `-e DEBUG=2`.
 * `-e NS1 -e NS2` - override the default forward lookup servers.
-Defaults to Google's DNS servers (8.8.8.8, 8.8.4.4).
+Defaults to Cloudflares's DNS servers (1.1.1.1, 1.0.0.1).
 * `-e AUTO_UPDATE` - to disable automatic updates to the blacklist set `-e AUTO_UPDATE=0`.
 Automatic updates are enabled by default.
 * `-e BLACKLIST_URL` - the url where the blacklist should be downloaded from, useful if you want to lock the blacklist to a specific branch.
 * `-e WHITELIST` - a list of domains to exclude from the blacklist (comma separated, no spaces) eg. `-e WHITELIST=www.oz.nu,hub.docker.com`
+* `-e DNSCRYPT=1` - enable [DNSCrypt](https://dnscrypt.info/), disabled by default.
+See below for more details.
 * `-v /config` - any files with the `.conf` suffix included in the mounted volume will be included in the dnsmasq config.

 ## AD Blocking